Hayman Fire

-The Hayman Fire was a forest fire started on June 8, 2002, 35 mi northwest of Colorado Springs, Colorado and 22 mi southwest of Denver, Colorado and was, for 18 years, the largest wildfire in the state's recorded history at over 138,114 acres.
-During the 2020 wildfire season, the Pine Gulch Fire became the largest wildfire in state history.
-However, just 7 weeks later, the Cameron Peak Fire became the largest wildfire in Colorado history.
+The Hayman Fire was a forest fire started on June 8, 2002, 35 mi northwest of Colorado Springs, Colorado, and 22 mi southwest of Denver, Colorado, and was contained on June 28, 2002.
+For nearly two decades it was the largest wildfire in the state's recorded history, burning over 138,114 acres.

-Hundreds of firefighters fought the fast-moving fire, which caused nearly $40 million in firefighting costs, burned 133 homes, 138,114 acres, and forced the evacuation of 5,340 people.
+Hundreds of firefighters participated in fighting the fire, which cost nearly $40 million.
+The fire burned 133 homes and forced the evacuation of 5,340 people.

 Smoke could be seen and smelled across the state from Vail, 55 mi northwest, to Burlington, 188 mi east, and from Broomfield, 50 mi north, to Walsenburg, 130 mi south.

-The Hayman Fire burned from June 8, 2002, until it was classified as contained on July 18, 2002.
-The cause of the wildfire was found to be arson.
+The fire was classified as contained on June 28, 2002.
+The cause was later determined to be arson.

-When then-Governor Bill Owens responded to a reporter's question following an aerial tour of the fires ("What does it look like up there?"), Owens said "It looks as if all of Colorado is burning today."
+When a reporter asked then-Governor Bill Owens about the view of the fires from above, he said, "It looks as if all of Colorado is burning today."
 Many western slope residents blamed Owens for driving away tourists with the press' truncated version of the quote ("All of Colorado is burning.")
-The Hayman Fire was named for a mining ghost town near Tappan Gulch.
+The Hayman fire was named for a mining ghost town near Tappan Gulch.

-Impact of the fire
+Impact

 The fire resulted directly in the death of one civilian, and five firefighters were killed en route to the fire.
 Costs included $39.1 million in suppression costs and total private property losses valued at $40.4 million, and indirectly led to the death of five firefighters.
-Overall, 600 structures were burned in the fire including 133 homes, 1 commercial building and 466 outbuildings.
+Overall, 600 structures were burned in the fire including 133 homes, a commercial building, and 466 outbuildings.
 While the fire burned, record amounts of particulate matter were measured in the air.

 As a result of the fire, flooding in the burn area increased.
 Consequently, many roads and bridges in the area were washed out.
 This included State Highway 67, the main highway that runs through the area.
 Other indirect destruction included sediment runoff into a reservoir that is used as a water source for Denver.
 The removal of this sediment cost $25 million.

-Most of the burn area is inside of the Pike National Forest.
-The fire caused the closure of a large part of the national forest land as well as nearby Eleven Mile State Park and Spinney State Park.
-Tourism saw a sharp decline in the area and it is estimated that local businesses lost 50% of their seasonal revenues as a result of the fire-induced closures.
+Most of the burn area was within Pike National Forest.
+The fire caused the closure of a large part of the land as well as nearby Eleven Mile State Park and Spinney State Park.
+Local tourism saw a sharp decline and it is estimated that local businesses lost 50% of their seasonal revenues as a result of the fire-induced closures.